mrzzy/ntu-sc1015/README.md

 Main category count:
 ![Main category count](assets/category_count.png)

 Next we take a look on how many business is still open or closed based on each main category.
 We can clearly see that `Restaurants` has the highest open and closed business of `36014` and `17872` respectively, followed by `Food` with `25712` open business and `8732` closed business.
-This can be explained as with higher number of business open, there will be a higher number of business closed due to proportion.
+This can be explained as with higher number of business open, there will be a higher number of business closed due to competitiveness.

 Main category count (seperated into open/closed):
 ![Main cagtegory count per open](assets/category_count_is_open.png)